 The university will monitor the GPA ("qualitative standard") and the progress toward completing their degree ("quantitative standard") for AEU students who are receiving FSA.
-Their status will be evaluated at the end of each semester / each academic period, to confirm that they are meeting SAP standards.
+Their status will be evaluated at the end of each semester, to confirm that they are meeting SAP standards.